68publishers/image-storage-lambda/README.md

 Generated images are cached in a Cache Bucket.
 A name of the Cache Bucket that is defined by parameter `CacheBucketName`.
 If some image is requested and the Cache Bucket contains it then the image is returned directly.
-Otherwise a Lambda function is called and it will try to access the image through the Source Bucket (a name is defined by parameter `SourceBucketName`), modify it and save it to the Cache Bucket.
+Otherwise, a Lambda function is called, and it will try to access the image through the Source Bucket (a name defined by parameter `SourceBucketName`), modify it and save it to the Cache Bucket.
 The Lambda function can return an error 404 or a `no-image` image if some is provided by you.

 #### What is the URL of my API?